 A friend of God is marked by two things:

-And because we love, we will pray for others like Abraham did.
+And because we love, we will pray for others as Abraham did.

 Intercession for others with the ability to change God’s mind: